-March 2020
+June 2020

-For further information, contact: Anita E. Masters NEPA Program Tennessee Valley Authority 1101 Market Street, BR 2C Chattanooga, Tennessee 37402 This page intentionally left blank
+For further information, contact: Anita E. Masters NEPA Program Tennessee Valley Authority 1101 Market Street, BR 2C Chattanooga, Tennessee 37402

 Purpose and Need For Action

 The Tennessee Valley Authority (TVA) plans its transmission system according to mandatory and enforceable North American Electric Reliability Corporation (NERC) Standards for Transmission Planning.
 These standards state that the Bulk Transmission System must be planned to operate reliably over a broad spectrum of system conditions and following a wide range of probable contingencies with no loss of electric load.